 - 1. For an order certifying this action as a class action; - 2.
-For an order appointing Plaintiffs as Class/Subclass representatives, and appointing Plaintiffs' counsel as Class/Subclass counsel; - For judgment in favor of Plaintiffs against Defendants; - 4.
-For preliminary and permanent injunctive relief enjoining Google from violating California Labor Code §§ 1101 and 1102 et seq. by discriminating, harassing, and retaliating against individuals with conservative political views; - 5.
-For restitution and disgorgement of ill-gotten gains as ascribed in the Eleventh Cause of Action: - For declaratory relief as ascribed in the Twelfth Cause of Action; For damages; - 7.
+For an order appointing Plaintiffs as Class/Subclass representatives, and appointing Plaintiffs' counsel as Class/Subclass counsel; - 3.
+For judgment in favor of Plaintiffs against Defendants; - 4.
+For preliminary and permanent injunctive relief enjoining Google from violating California Labor Code sections 1101 and 1102 et seq. by discriminating, harassing, and retaliating against individuals with conservative political views; - 5.
+For declaratory relief; - 6.
+For general, special and compensatory damages; - 7.
 For pre-judgment interest where allowed in an amount according to proof; - 8.
-For attorneys' fees under applicable provisions of law, including but not limited to FEHA and Code of Civil Procedure § 1021.5; - 9.
+For attorneys' fees under applicable provisions of law, including but not limited to FEHA, Cal.
+Labor Code 1102.5, and Code of Civil Procedure § 1021.5; - 9.
 For costs of suit incurred herein; and - 10.
 For such other and further relief as the Court deems just and proper.

-1 Respectfully submitted, 2 Date: April 17, 2018 DHILLON LAW GROUP INC. 3 4 Harmeet K. Dhillon 5 Ravdeep S. Grewal Gregory R. Michael 6 7 Attorneys for Plaintiffs James Damore, David Gudeman, Manuel Amador, Stephen McPherson, 8 Michael Burns, and all others similarly situated 9 DEMAND FOR JURY TRIAL 10 11 Plaintiffs demand a trial by jury for all claims.
-12 Date: April 17, 2018 DHILLON LAW GROUP INC. 13 14 Harmeet K. Dhillon 15 Ravdeep S. Grewal Gregory R. Michael 16 17 Attorneys for Plaintiffs James Damore, David Gudeman, Manuel Amador, Stephen McPherson, 18 Michael Burns, and all others similarly situated 19 20 21 22 23 24 25 26 27 28

-EXHIBIT A
+Date: January 8, 2018 DHILLON LAW GROUP INC.

+Harmeet K. Dhillon Ravdeep S. Grewal

+Gregory R. Michael

+Attorneys for Plaintiffs James Damore, David Gudeman, and all others similarly situated

+DEMAND FOR JURY TRIAL

+Plaintiffs demand a trial by jury for all claims.

+Date: January 8, 2018 DHILLON LAW GROUP INC.

+Harmeet K. Dhillon Ravdeep S. Grewal Gregory R. Michael

+Attorneys for Plaintiffs James Damore, David Gudeman, and all others similarly situated go/pc-considered-harmful